-How are Campuses Using Technology to Address Their Security Issues?
+Q: How are Campuses Using Technology to Address Their Security Issues?

-On top of using CCTV, intrusion, and access controls systems, campuses also utilize Event & Emergency Notification Systems (EEN).
+A: On top of using CCTV, intrusion, and access controls systems, campuses also utilize Event & Emergency Notification Systems (EEN).
 This system allows the operator to “blast” a notification to all students and staff if there is an active incident (or a school closure or weather warning, etc.).

 Centralized on-line reporting systems allow managers to respond quicker to incidents or maintenance issues.
 This provides more accuracy in statistics and allows for better deployment of staff, increased efficiency in patrols, and faster identification of trends.

-Can You Share a Crisis Moment That Forever Changed How Campus Security Services are Delivered?
+Q: Can You Share a Crisis Moment That Forever Changed How Campus Security Services are Delivered?

-Every crisis moment, regardless of where it occurs, is an opportunity to learn and improve security response to enhance campus safety, reduce impact and hopefully prevent something similar from happening again.
+A: Every crisis moment, regardless of where it occurs, is an opportunity to learn and improve security response to enhance campus safety, reduce impact and hopefully prevent something similar from happening again.